Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Simulation Examples

 We compare the estimation performance for four different candidate estimators for the Robins-Ritov-Wasserman's problem.
-The candidates are: the original Horvitz--Thompson \eqref{eq:ht}, H\'ajek \eqref{eq:hajek}, the Bayes posterior mean under a Beta hyperprior \eqref{eq:li} and \citet{ghosh2015weak}'s binning and smoothing idea applied to the H\'ajek estimator.
-We choose the bounds for $p_i$'s $\delta = 0.01$, and sample size $n = 100$ and parameter space dimension $B = 1000$.
-We vary the support of generative distribution for $\theta \in [a,b]$ to four different values, viz. $[a,b] \in \{ [0.1,0.9], [0.1, 0.4], [0.35, 0.65], [0.6, 0.9]\}$.
+The candidates are: the original Horvitz--Thompson \eqref{eq:ht}, H\'ajek \eqref{eq:hajek}, the Li's estimator, \textit{i.e.} the Bayes posterior mean under a Beta hyperprior \eqref{eq:li} and \citet{ghosh2015weak}'s binning and smoothing idea applied to the H\'ajek estimator.
+We choose the bounds for $p_i$'s $\delta = 0.01$, and parameter space dimension $B = 1000$, \textit{i.e.} the $p_j$'s in our experiment are $B$ equidistant grid-points in $[\delta, 1-\delta]$.
+We vary the support of generative distribution for $\theta \in \UnifRV[a,b]$ to four different values, viz. $[a,b] \in \{ [0.1,0.9], [0.1, 0.4], [0.35, 0.65], [0.6, 0.9]\}$.
+Finally, we take sample size $n = 100$, as was originally intended in the RRW example to make it analogous to a high-dimensional problem with $B \gg n$.

-Table \ref{tab:mse_comp} and Fig. \ref{fig:2} shows the mean squared errors calculated over a $100$ replicates, and shows the following: (1) the Bayes estimator leads to the lowest mean squared error over replicates, (2) the Horvitz--Thompson estimator performs the worst across all situations considered and finally, (3) the H\'ajek estimator and the Binning-Smoothing estimator \citep{ghosh2015weak} achieves very similar performance and generally occupies a middle ground between the Bayes' and the Horvitz--Thompson in terms of achieved mean-squared error.
+Table \ref{tab:mse_comp} and Fig. \ref{fig:2} shows the mean squared errors calculated over $100$ replicates, and shows the following: (1) the Li's estimator leads to the lowest mean squared error over replicates, (2) the Horvitz--Thompson estimator performs the worst across all situations considered and finally, (3) the H\'ajek estimator and the Binning-Smoothing estimator \citep{ghosh2015weak} achieves very similar performance and generally occupies a middle ground between the Bayes' and the Horvitz--Thompson in terms of achieved mean-squared error.

 For a single replication with $1,000$ evaluations, Fig. \ref{fig:1} shows the bias and variance for the four candidate estimators.
 Fig. \ref{fig:1} demonstrates the nature of variance reduction by Bayes' estimator and the Binning-smoothing idea in estimating $\psi = \E(\btheta)$ for different ranges of $\theta$, without any significant increase in bias.